What is SPF?

-Sender Policy Framework (SPF) is a security mechanism which informs your prospect that the message you sent is safe and you're a trustworthy sender.
-SPF authenticate your domain and therefore protects your domain's good reputation.
+Sender Policy Framework (SPF) is a security mechanism that informs your prospects that the message you sent is safe and you're a trustworthy sender.
+SPF authenticates your domain and therefore protects your domain's good reputation.

 IN THIS ARTICLE

 1. Why do you want to set it up?

 - You're being recognized as a valid sender,

 - your domain is authenticated, which means you protect its good reputation,

 - To avoid anti-spam filters.